graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 absorption_level=(low|medium|high)
 ```

-setting low, the default, corresponds to ~ 1% absorption, medium to ~
+where setting low, the default, corresponds to ~ 1% absorption, medium to ~
 5% and high to ~ 25% - these are not absolute, more a sense of what
 you may expect.
 Testing has indicated that setting it too high is
 unlikely to do any harm, but setting it too low can have a measurable